JamesTurnerGit/CV/README.md

 # James Turner
 [Skills](#skills) | [Current Projects](#projects) | [Education](#education) | [Experience](#experience) | [Interests](#interests)

-I'm a full-Stack multi-language developer.
+I'm a full-Stack multi-language developer with two years experience.
 Problem-solving is my natural state.
 I’m never happier than when I have a fresh challenge to tackle.
-My current goal is changing my career so I can satisfy my desire to continuously work on new problems.
+I'm looking for a new challenge in life.

 ***
 ## <a name="skills">Skills</a>